 Additional setup items:

-Zoom is the University's tool for videoconferencing and webinars.
+Zoom is the University's tool for videoconferencing, webinars and distance instruction.

 Alignment means that we want to create continuity between the learning objectives, the course activities, the learning materials, and the assessments.